isamu-isozaki/teamai_test/marketing/product-marketing/enablement/github-ci-cd-faq.html.md

 #### Gemnasium Customer opportunity

-Gemnasium customers who are using GitHub now have a migration path to use the Gemnasium features we’ve built (and will build) into GitLab CI/CD Security Testing.
+Gemnasium customers who are using GitHub now have a migration path to use the Gemnasium features we’ve built (and will build/index.html.md) into GitLab CI/CD Security Testing.
 Note: Gemnasium customers will need Ultimate/Gold to take advantage of Security Testing.

 ### Q: Is GitLab CI/CD for GitHub available as a standalone product?